 All right, let's get into the impact of search intent on SERPs.
 The best way to look at this and approach this is to use the search results themselves.
 We have a number of tools available to us as SEOs and as marketers, but sometimes there's no better tool or no better research than looking at the search results with our own eyes.

 We're going to take a couple of journeys here as a user might take when they're looking for a product.
 Content marketing is a broad term that includes the images and words you create to promote your services and products.
 Let's say I'm looking for a CRM and I don't really know much about it.
 Where would I start?
 You know, maybe this broad term here at the top.

 As you can see, if you're targeting this term, there's a couple of things going on.
 We've got the ad pack at the top, pretty large ad pack.
-And then we've got over here, the knowledge graph.
+Then we've got over here, the knowledge graph.
 This is pulling information from Wikipedia.
-As an SEO though, this is ripe with a ton of awesome information that we can use to look at these high level queries and some of the other information people might be interested in.
+As an SEO though, this is ripe with a ton of awesome information that we can use to look at these high-level queries and some of the other information people might be interested in.

-So we see some images here.
+We see some images here.
 There's more than just one image.
-There's quite a few, and we can do deeper image search.
+There are quite a few, and we can do deeper image search.
 We've got customer relationship management, this entity, as well as the link to the Wikipedia page.
 We also see how it applies to marketing, so not just sales, but marketing.
 The prices, the strategy of using them.
 Somebody might need a CRM manager as administrator.

 You can see here right here from the dropdown, I've got four sub-targets that I can look at when it comes to CRM or questions that my users may be asking.
 I also see a ton of different companies that are available to me, and again, people also search for: supply chain management, marketing, business intelligence, human resources.
 Just the knowledge panel alone on this query is telling me a ton about CRM software and helping me look a little bit deeper.